finn-stainton/finn-stainton.github.io/docs/blog/posts/expanded-8-bit.md

 ---
-title: Discrete 8-bit Computer
+title: "Discrete Logic Computer: An Expansion"
 author:
     - Finn Stainton
 date: 2021-12-20
 draft: true
 ---

-# Discrete 8-bit Computer
+# Discrete Logic Computer: An Expansion

 Inspired by Ben Eaters video series, I set out to construct a simple 8-bit computer from discrete 74 series chips.
 My aim was to To understand how software is executed.